 Handling of fonts.
 We can read fonts in many formats (like .ttf) using FreeType library, and render them at any size, with anti-aliasing or not.
 Fonts can also be embedded inside a Pascal source code, which allows us to provide default fonts (available as-is), and to use fonts even when FreeType library is not available.
 You can also use colorful fonts from a texture.
 Font rendering allows international characters in UTF-8.
 See manual about text and fonts and unit CastleFonts.

 You can compile and package your games for various platforms:

 It's easy to compile the same game to many platforms.

 We have a build tool to make it easy to compile and package your games.
 Creating complete, ready-to-be-released Android and iOS applications is trivial.
-We automatically generate an Android apk or iOS XCode project or IPA file and more.
+We can automatically generate an Android APK, iOS XCode project or IPA file and more.

 Trivial to use integration with many services on Android: games (achievements, leaderboards), in-app purchases, ads, sound, vibrations, and much more.
 See Android Project Services documentation.